A professional live-in care service

 Full notes about the care provided are kept in an accessible folder in the home which the service user or their family can review at any time.
 This folder also has the full care plan along with rich background information which details previous and current hobbies and interests that provides a source of stimulation, good conversation and interesting activities.
 The folder can also hold a number of other materials, from detailed information sheets and gentle exercise to more clinical forms which can record food and fluid intake along with full risk assessments and complete medical and family contact details for emergencies.

-As a care-giving organisation, we are routinely checked through unannounced visits to make sure our Service Users and their families are receiving the support from us that they need and deserve.
+As a care-giving organisation, we are routinely checked through unannounced visits to make sure our customers and their families are receiving the support from us that they need and deserve.

 The Care Quality Commission (CQC) is tasked with making these checks – talking to staff, patients and visitors and observing how we conduct ourselves in our daily work.